Black stools are medically called melena.

 A visit to a physician is very necessary to ascertain if the bleeding is active, how severe it is and the cause of the bleeding.
 The doctor would also treat it and try to prevent a recurrence.

-How is Melena Treated?
+How is Black Stool Treated?

-Generally, a doctor would assess melena by asking several questions to try to understand what its root cause it.
+Generally, a doctor would assess melena by asking several questions to try to understand what its root cause is.
 Questions like when it started; if there are other accompanying symptoms and if there has been a diagnosis of peptic ulcer in the past.